 Like regular IRAs and Roth IRAs, contributions to a SEP-IRA can be made following the year to which the contribution applies.
 In addition, the ordinary SEP-IRA contribution deadline can be extended to as late as the extended due date of the tax return.

-For most people, the SEP-IRA must be established and the contributions made by the April 15 following the year the income was earned.
-Furthermore, most taxpayers may extend their tax returns to as late as October 15 and thereby also receive an extension of time to create and fund their SEP-IRAs.
-The deadline to make a SEP IRA contribution for the 2017 tax year is April 17, 2018 (October 15, 2018 is the extension deadline).
+For most people, the SEP-IRA must be established, and the contributions must be made, typically by April 15 following the year the income was earned.
+Furthermore, most taxpayers may extend their tax returns to as late as Oct.
+15 and thereby also receive an extension of time to create and fund their SEP-IRAs.

 SEP-IRA Contribution Rules

-Note: The employer must contribute the same contribution percentage to every employee who is at least 21 years old, earned $600 or more for the year in question, and worked for the employer at least three of the previous five years.
+The employer must contribute the same percentage to every employee who is at least 21 years old, earned $600 or more for the year in question ($650 for 2021), and worked for the employer for at least three of the previous five years.

 Self-employed individuals who wish to calculate and possibly fund the maximum allowable SEP-IRA contribution should prepare for some head-scratching.

 First, the previously mentioned 25% limit is on net profit, not gross revenue.
 More importantly, the deduction for half of the self-employment tax, as well as the deduction for the SEP-IRA contribution itself, must be subtracted from the net profit number for purposes of calculating the SEP-IRA limit.

 Here is a helpful contribution calculator that may be used to determine maximum annual contributions to a SEP-IRA.

 However, for important tax matters such as this, it is advisable to consult with a professional tax advisor if you have additional questions regarding the actual contribution amounts to a SEP-IRA.